 The relationship with your SSW is a vital one.
 Their approach and professional ability will impact on your support and future success as a foster carer.

-We work to no more that 10 fostering households per SSW and we actively recruit our team to work where they live, enabling our team to spend more time with you, than in traffic.
+We work with no more than 10 fostering households per SSW and we actively recruit our team to work where they live, enabling our team to spend more time with you, than in traffic.

 What support is provided for you?